Sathiru/Customer-MarketingCampaign-Classification-Model/README.md

 Below are the charts to describe the independent features in reference to the target variable "yes" who all accepted the subsription.
 ![image](images/features_Vs_target.png)

-Above charts shows that --married-- customer with university or high school degree are more likely to agree for long term deposit.
+Above charts shows that `married customer with university or high school degree are more likely to agree for long term deposit.
 In addition